 Side Note: Relationship expert John Gottman recommends a ratio of at least 5 positive interactions to every negative.
-People will receive what you say positively when the relationship has substantially greater amounts of positive interactions to negative.
-I once had a boss named Gordon Rogers who was super supportive.
-He could have told me I had butt breathe, and I would have received that information positively.
+People will receive what you say positively when the relationship has substantially more positive interactions to negative.
+I once had a very encouraging boss named Gordon Rogers.
+Every day he pointed out something I was doing right.
+He could tell me anything and I would receive it.

 4. Get Thick Skin

 Stop taking everything personally.
-Remember that what people say often reveals more about them then it does about you.
+What people say often reveals more about them than it does about you.
 You grow when you’re not defensive.
 I try and do something every day where I could get rejected to remind myself that my value doesn’t come from other people’s opinions of me.
 It doesn’t matter what people think of me when I like myself.

 5. Figure Yourself Out

-There are reasons why you’re critical.
+There are reasons why you’re critical and not encouraging.
 There are reasons why you’re afraid of being hurt by others, and you need to figure it out.
 Talk to a therapist or life coach.
+Deal with your past.
 You were made for connection and your life will suck without it.
-Schedule an appointment to see Kathy Newby or Keenan Poore.
-They have both helped me out.